DataFlexCode/cDbCjGridFilter/README.md

 whether the list is filtered on each character entered in the value form (more intuitive for the user, seeing the list change as they type), or only when the form is exited (much more efficient and faster).
-Ye pays yer money and ye takes yer choice! <g>
+Ye pays yer money and ye takes yer choice!

 The two properties piFilterColWidth and piFilterValWidth (both default to 80) can be used adjust the width of those two controls, as